microsoft/azure-pipelines-yaml/design/node10-agent-support.md

 "Node"   -> NodeHandler.cs ---  Node v6 runtime
 ```

-3. Once we've turned everything on, we'll remove the Node v6 runtime from the agent, in addition to the feature flag.
+3. Once we've turned the feature flag everywhere on hosted, we'll still keep the v6 and v10 runtimes, and the feature flag OFF for the next on-prem release.
+This is because we don't have control over the tasks that are written against those on-prem environments.
+After the on-prem release, we'll remove the Node v6 runtime from the agent, in addition to the feature flag.

 ```
 "Node10" -> Node10Handler.cs  -> Node v10 runtime